mitranim/posterus/readme.md

 tell these people.

 Let's try a concrete example: they're incompatible with coroutines.
-Coroutines map asynchronous primitives to synchronous concepts.
+Coroutines map asynchronous primitives to synchronous constructs.
 Promises map to constants, streams map to iterators.
 Since an Rx observable is a superset of both, you can't map it to either without downcasting it to a promise or a stream, proving the need for these simpler primitives.

 Another reason is API surface and learning curve.
 We need simple primitives for simple tasks, going to bigger primitives for specialised tasks.
 Promises are